-Since its inception in 2003, KRHC has been supporting the poor patients, often with one or two part-time medical doctors but, unfortunately, in the absence of any full-time staff, for a; long time the services provided remained highly limited.
-However, since November 2013, KRHC has a full-time Medical Doctor, thanks to salary-support kindly provided by ASA Bangladesh, a renowned NGO of the country.
-ASA has also been kindly providing medicines (worth around Taka twenty thousand per month, to be given to the poor patients at subsidized prices).
-A part-time Medical doctor has also been working at KRHC (with support from CEI).
+For about ten years since its inception in 2004, KRHC had been supporting the poor patients, often with one or two part-time medical doctors but such an arrangement was found to be inadequate for serving the needs of these patients.
+Fortunately, since November 2013, KRHC has a full-time Medical Doctor, thanks to salary-support kindly provided by ASA Bangladesh, a renowned NGO of the country.
+ASA has also been kindly providing medicines (worth around Taka 20,000/= per month, to be given to the poor patients at subsidized prices).

 It may be mentioned that KRHC was established mainly to compensate for the deficiency of health facilities in the locality.
 In Lalmonirhat district (where the KRCH is located), medical expenditures incurred by the Government are negligible.
 Indeed, there are hardly any qualified medical doctors working in the villages.

-Thus, KRHC has been helping especially the poor patients of the locality with regular day-time surgeries, besides it has also been running regular Health camps at various key locations.
-Moreover, a number of specific health programmes including the following have been implemented.
+Thus, KRHC has been helping especially the poor patients of the locality with regular day-time surgeries, and it has also been running regular health camps at various key locations.
+Moreover, a number of specific health programmes including the following have been implemented:

 4. Eye diseases